SynchronetBBS/sbbs/web/root/ecWeb/readme.txt

 ctrl/services.ini file, that port 843 is open to your BBS, and add port 6667 to the extra_ports key in the [flashpolicyserver] section of ctrl/modopts.ini.

+The option for the Flash policy server *must* be named "FlashPolicy" as
+follows:
+[FlashPolicy]
+Port=843
+Command=flashpolicyserver.js
+MaxClients=10
+Options=NO_HOST_LOOKUP

 I'm adding more comprehensive documentation to the wiki.
 This should be enough to get you started.